-- Enter the show hardware internal gatos/carmel event-history errorscommand.
+Enter the show hardware internal gatos/carmel event-history errorscommand.
 This shows you any errors recorded on Gatos or Carmel.
-If there are any pause frames in the network, check for "oq_timestamp" interrupts being fired on Gatos.
+If there are any pause frames in the network, check for oq_timestamp interrupts that are fired on Gatos.
 Carmel does not implement pause rate limits, so these interrupts are only shown for Gatos.

 Check for Queuing Drops